 2018 ARLINGTON HISTORY ESSAY CONTEST

-Open to all High School Students of Arlington County
+Open to all students grades 8 -12 of Arlington County

 The Arlington Historical Society, in partnership with Columbia Lodge No.285, is pleased to announce the 2018 student historical writing contest.
 The topic for this year’s essay is:

 “2018 marks the 100th year anniversary of the armistice ending World War One.
 World War One has been called the “forgotten war” by some historians.
 Have we forgotten this war in Arlington?
 Why or why not?”

 All students in Arlington from grades 8 – 12 are eligible to participate.
 Essays will be judged by an Arlington Historical Society committee using the following criteria: